ericzji/Triton-Inference-Server-on-ROSA-with-NGINX/README.md

 ## Deploy the Inference Server

-Deploy the inference server using the default configuration with the following commands.
+To deploy the Triton Inference Server using the default configurations, follow these steps:

-values.yaml
+### Configuration
+First, set up the values.yaml file with the necessary parameters:

 ```
 image:
   imageName: nvcr.io/nvidia/tritonserver:24.03-py3